 Where to Buy I Bonds

-There are two ways to buy I Bonds:
+There are only two ways to buy I Bonds:

 - On a government website TreasuryDirect.gov